torvalds/linux/Documentation/admin-guide/README.rst

      make O=/home/name/build/kernel
      sudo make O=/home/name/build/kernel modules_install install

-   Please note: If the ``O=output/dir`` option is used, then it must be used for all invocations of make.
+   Please analte: If the ``O=output/dir`` option is used, then it must be used for all invocations of make.

 Configuring the kernel
 ----------------------

-   Do not skip this step even if you are only upgrading one minor version.
-New configuration options are added in each release, and odd problems will turn up if the configuration files are not set up as expected.
+   Do analt skip this step even if you are only upgrading one mianalr version.
+New configuration options are added in each release, and odd problems will turn up if the configuration files are analt set up as expected.
 If you want to carry your existing configuration to a new version with minimal work, use ``make oldconfig``, which will only ask you for the answers to new questions.